Prescription drugs make many people’s lives better — and for some people, they make life possible.

-Unfortunately, not all of the drugs on the market are prescribed appropriately or used safely.
 The drugs that are meant to help us often wind up harming us.
 According to the FDA, there are more than 2 million serious adverse reports each year stemming from prescription drug use, including 100,000 fatalities.
 This is now the fourth leading cause of death in the U.S. A report from the Journal of the American Medical Association in 1998 found that 51% of all prescription drugs had serious side effects not recognized before they gained FDA approval.

 If you or someone you care about has been injured or killed by an unsafe prescription drug, contact the Louthian Law Firm today at (803) 454-1200, or use the online message form to get a free evaluation of your case from a seasoned professional whose discipline, diligence and dedication could be the antidote you need against the corporate greed of Big Pharma.

 Why are there risky pharmaceuticals on the market?

 Because prescription drugs are so profitable, they are often raced to market without the independent testing needed to ensure that they are safe.
 Pharmaceutical companies may run their own studies, but because they have a financial incentive to come up with positive results, these cannot always be trusted.
 Companies downplay or even hide results of independent studies that show their drugs could be dangerous.
 Even when a medication is found to have serious health risks, it sometimes stays on the market with no penalties, relying only on a stricter warning label.